mesosphere/dcos-commons/docs/pages/services/cassandra/limitations.md

 * Seed Node Replace

-While the Cassandra service supports a node replace operation via the command `dcos cassandra pods replace ≤node_id≥`, the node replace operation does not currently inform the underlying Cassandra cluster of the change, so effectively leaves a dead seed node in the cluster and does not provide the new, replacement node as a seed node.
+While the Cassandra service supports a node replace operation via the command `dcos cassandra pods replace ≤node_id≥`, the node replace operation performs a `replace_address`, which is sufficient for non-seed nodes, but is insufficient with regard to a seed node.

 For more information and a comparable procedure for "Replacing a dead node or dead seed node" from DataStax, see the following: